ahmedmaher2481998/my-portfolio/README.md

+# Homepage

-# this is my portfolio project
+> this is a portfolio website inspired by (Takuya Matsuyama)

+## tools used in this project

+- next js
+- framer-motion
+- three js
+- chakra ui
+- react icons
+- react pdf

 ## it's done using chakra-ui next.js and framer-motion